Kay0s/ExpressNoteTaker/README.md

 ## Test

-Test the different html pages/position on the local host using Express, to ensure that the data is saving and the HTML page are rendering.
+Test the different HTML pages/positions on the local host using Express, to ensure that the data is saving and the HTML page are rendering.

 ## Deployed